Andrzej Huszcza

 Andrzej Huszcza (born 10 March 1957 in Krępa, Poland) is a Polish former international motorcycle speedway rider.
 He earned 45 international caps for the Poland speedway team.

 Career

 Huszcza rode for Falubaz Zielona Góra for thirty years from 1975 until 2005.
 He then spent two seasons with PSŻ Poznań before finally retiring aged fifty.
 Huszcza spent two seasons in the UK riding for Leicester Lions in the British League in addition to the Hackney Hawks and Reading Racers.

 Huszcza was a reserve (but did not ride) in the 1988 World Final in Vojens, Denmark.

-In 2008, he returned to ZKŻ Zielona Góra as coach.
+In 2008, Huszcza returned to ZKŻ Zielona Góra as coach.

 Personal life

 Huszcza is the father of three daughters.